derekhessinger/derekhessinger/README.md

 - 😄 Pronouns: He/Him

-- :telescope: I’m currently learning Natural Language Processing techniques
+- :telescope: I’m currently learning data analysis and visualization techniques

 - :seedling: Exploring automation to help care for and track the growth of house plants